 (1) In addition to our revolving commitment, we have extended a \$105.2 million delayed draw term loan facility to First Choice ER, LLC.
 Specific amounts are made available to the borrower as certain financial requirements are satisfied.
-As of December 31, 2014, the total amount available to the borrower under this delayed draw facility was \$26.4 million, and the facility was drawn at \$25.0 million as of such date.
+As of March 31, 2015, there was no availability under this delayed draw facility which was drawn at \$49.0 million as of such date.